YanisHub/Tudu-Hackathon/README.md

-# TUDU – Product Vision
+# TuDu – Product Vision

 ## Objective

-TUDU is a digital platform designed to let students delegate their university projects to other qualified students or freelancers, in exchange for payment.
-This marketplace simplifies the management of complex and time-consuming assignments by connecting those who want to outsource their projects with those capable of completing them efficiently.
+TuDu is a digital marketplace that enables students to invite qualified collaborators to help with school projects.
+By matching learners who need support on complex or time-consuming assignments with peers who have the right skills, TuDu streamlines project management and fosters productive, ethically sound teamwork.

 ---
 ## Bear in mind